wptrainingteam/learn-wp-content/blog-posts/introduction-abilities-api.md

-# Introducing the WordPress Abilities API: A developer's guide
+# Introducing the WordPress Abilities API: A Unified Way to Define and Access WordPress Functionality

-Since the official announcement of the [WordPress AI team](https://wordpress.org/news/2025/05/announcing-the-formation-of-the-wordpress-ai-team/), I’ve been keeping a close eye on the work the team has been doing.
-One of those projects, slated for inclusion in WordPress 6.9, is the brand new [Abilities API](https://github.com/WordPress/abilities-api).
+Since the official announcement of the [WordPress Core AI team](https://wordpress.org/news/2025/05/announcing-the-formation-of-the-wordpress-ai-team/), one of the most exciting projects this team has been working on is the brand new [Abilities API](https://github.com/WordPress/abilities-api).
+The Abilities API is a **first-class, cross-context functional API that other tools and applications can use to interface with WordPress.**

 This API is designed to bring a unified, discoverable, and secure approach to how WordPress core, plugins, and themes define and expose their capabilities — or "abilities."
-The Abilities API is part of [WordPress's AI Building Blocks](https://make.wordpress.org/ai/2025/07/17/ai-building-blocks/) initiative, aiming to unlock new possibilities for automation, AI integration, and smoother developer workflows.
+The first implementations of the Abilities API will be [included in WordPress 6.9](https://core.trac.wordpress.org/ticket/64098), laying the foundation for smoother developer workflows, new possibilities in automation, and AI integrations.

 The Abilities API provides a central registry where WordPress capabilities (or abilities) are registered in a format that’s both machine-readable and human-friendly.
 This means that abilities are not only discoverable by developers but also accessible programmatically by automation tools across different platforms, including [AI agents](https://github.com/resources/articles/what-are-ai-agents).

 The key goals of this project are:

 - **Discoverability:** List and inspect all available abilities through a standard interface.
-- **Interoperability:** A Uniform schema enables unrelated components to compose [workflows](https://github.com/WordPress/gutenberg/issues/70710).
+- **Interoperability:** A uniform schema enables unrelated components to compose [workflows](https://github.com/WordPress/gutenberg/issues/70710).
 - **Security-first:** Explicit permission control on who or what can invoke abilities.
 - **Gradual Adoption:** Starting as a [Composer](https://getcomposer.org/) package plugin with plans to smoothly migrate to WordPress core.